Chart Color Schemes

 Employment

 Mount Waverley - North has a highly educated workforce with professional services being strongly represented.
-The unemployment rate in the area is 1.5%, lower than Greater Melbourne's 4.6%.
+The unemployment rate in the area is 1.5% as of June 2025.

-Employment growth over the past year was estimated at 4.1%.
-As of June 2025, there are 9,374 residents employed, with an unemployment rate of 3.1%, below Greater Melbourne's rate.
-Workforce participation is somewhat lower in Mount Waverley - North (61.3%) compared to Greater Melbourne (64.1%).
-The leading employment industries among residents include professional & technical, health care & social assistance, and retail trade.
+There has been an estimated employment growth of 4.1% over the past year.
+As of June 2025, 9,374 residents are employed while the unemployment rate is 3.1% lower than Greater Melbourne's rate of 4.6%.
+The workforce participation rate in Mount Waverley - North is 61.3%, which is somewhat below Greater Melbourne's rate of 64.1%.
+Leading employment industries among residents include professional & technical, health care & social assistance, and retail trade.

-Notably, the area has a high concentration of professional & technical jobs, with employment levels at 1.4 times the regional average.
-In contrast, construction employs only 6.4% of local workers, below Greater Melbourne's 9.7%.
-The predominantly residential area appears to offer limited employment opportunities locally, as indicated by the count of Census working population vs resident population.
-In the 12-month period ending June 2025, employment increased by 4.1%, while labour force grew by 4.4%, causing the unemployment rate to rise by 0.3 percentage points.
-In comparison, Greater Melbourne recorded employment growth of 3.5%, labour force growth of 4.0%, with unemployment rising 0.5 percentage points.
-Providing broader context, state-level data from Sep-25 shows that VIC's employment grew by 1.08% year-on-year (adding 39,880 jobs), with the state unemployment rate at 4.7%, compared to the national rate of 4.5%.
-The state's employment growth outpaced the national average of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Mount Waverley - North's employment mix suggests local growth of approximately 6.9%% over five years and 14.1% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Notably, the area has a high concentration in professional & technical services, with employment levels at 1.4 times the regional average.
+Conversely, construction employs only 6.4% of local workers, lower than Greater Melbourne's rate of 9.7%.
+The predominantly residential area appears to offer limited local employment opportunities, as indicated by the Census working population count compared to the resident population.
+According to AreaSearch analysis of SALM and ABS data for the year to June 2025, employment levels increased by 4.1% while labour force increased by 4.4%, resulting in a rise of 0.3 percentage points in the unemployment rate.
+In comparison, Greater Melbourne recorded employment growth of 3.5%, labour force growth of 4.0%, and an increase of 0.5 percentage points in unemployment.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
+However, growth rates differ significantly between industry sectors.
+Applying these projections to Mount Waverley - North's employment mix suggests a local growth of approximately 6.9% over five years and 14.1% over ten years.

 Frequently Asked Questions - Employment